Talk2riyaz/Talk2riyaz/README.md

 ### Hi there 👋 I'm Riyaz Qureshi

-- 🔭 I’m currently student of
+- 🔭 I’m currently student of second year in
 BCA (**Bachelors of Computer Application**)
 - 🌱 I’m currently learning  about Mern Stack & React Native development
 - 👯 I’m looking to collaborate on open source projects